pozhara/arcade-slate/frontend/src/readme/Frontend.md

 All user stories were added to the to-do section.
 When working on them, they were moved to in progress section, and on their completion, to done section.

-You can view the project board !!!!here.
+You can view the project board [here](https://github.com/users/pozhara/projects/13/views/1).

 ### Database Schema

 ![Database schema](./images/database1.png)

 The Arcade Slate database was created using six models.
 There are two different post types - reviews and deals.
 Users can also interact with reviews and other users using likes,comments and follow.
 The profile model allows for further profile customisation.

-# User Experience UX

-There were no wireframes for this project as the layout and styles were taken from Code Institute's Moments walkthrough.

 # User Stories